MoAnsir/reactBootboiler/README.md

-# React boiler plate
+# React Bootsrap boilerplate

 This is my reactjs starting template.
-It will start you off with react, babel, webpack and the dev-server.
+It will start you off with react, babel, webpack, dev-server bootstrap and font awesome.

 ## Getting Started